-Spring Break became a Spring/Summer Break
+Spring Break became a Spring/Summer Break.

-For many our children, the second week in March is traditionally Spring Break week.
+For many of our children, the second week in March is traditionally Spring Break week.
 Area families plan vacations, relax at home or take day trips to the beach and other fun spots around our area.
-Unfortunately, the coronavirus had other plans and turned that one week of fun into what has become six weeks of time spent at home.
+Unfortunately, the coronavirus had other plans and turned that one week of fun into what has become six weeks spent at home.

 Meanwhile, you and your ex-spouse are wondering how to handle exchanges of your children during the times when your possession schedule dictates that you should be dropping them off and picking them up.
 Spring Break came and went weeks ago.
-The school closures went for two weeks and is now headed for nearly 8 or 9, depending on what school district you are located in.
+The school closures went for two weeks and are now headed for nearly 8 or 9, depending on what school district you are located in.

-Work with your ex-spouse to create a possession arrangement that best suits your family
+Work with your ex-spouse to create a possession arrangement that best suits your family.

 What about schools closing across the state?
 Does that factor come into play?

 What this means on a practical level is that you and your ex-spouse will need to follow whatever possession schedule is contained in your final or temporary orders.
-If you choose to deviate from those orders and your ex-spouse is not in agreement with the deviation then you may be held in contempt of court and suffer fines in favor of your ex-spouse.
+If you choose to deviate from those orders and your ex-spouse is not in agreement with the deviation, then you may be held in contempt of court and suffer fines in favor of your ex-spouse.
 While you may feel justified to make changes on the fly to your court order, it is not worth it.

 Co-parenting: It's not just for other people

 Do not forego abiding by your court orders in favor of an oral or handshake agreement with your ex-spouse.
 Do your best to get something in writing.
-I don’t mean that you have to go and find a notary or anything like that, but an exchange of emails that you contains your agreement is a good place to start.
-Keeping in mind that your school district’s calendar is the most logical place to start when it comes to modifying your schedule, it is almost always a good idea to see if there is a better arrangement that can be agreed to.
+I don't mean that you have to go and find a notary or anything like that, but an exchange of emails that you contain your agreement is an excellent place to start.
+Keeping in mind that your school district's calendar is the most logical place to start when it comes to modifying your schedule, it is almost always a good idea to see if there is a better arrangement that can be agreed to.

-Patience and grace are needed now more than ever
+Patience and grace are needed now more than ever.

-Imagine that the way you are acting towards your ex-spouse will eventually go before a judge
+Imagine that the way you are acting towards your ex-spouse will eventually go before a judge.

-Worried about your ex-spouse taking advantage of this situation?
+Are you worried about your ex-spouse taking advantage of this situation?

-Questions about possession, visitation or any other family law issues related to COVID-19?
+Questions about possession, visitation, or any other family law issues related to COVID-19?
 Contact the Law Office of Bryan Fagan

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"